 With viticulture we celebrate the fairly unique result of the ongoing millennary evolution of our territory: our wines are a living tale made of history, soil, hard work and human passion.

-Built around the 1960’s, the Tenuta Larnianone wine cellar has been restructured several times and today serves as the wine-making and ageing cellar for our wines.
+Built around the 1960’s, the Tenuta Larnianone wine cellar is based in Santa Virginia Villa and today serves as the wine-making and ageing cellar for our wines.

 Every plot and grape variety of the estate is tracked with a specific code and addressed to different wine making process going through all these steps separately.